LtGlahn/ruteplan/mappingRoute2nvdb.md

 ![Detail of link sequence 625977](./pics/missing625977.png)

 Here's a detailed view of both 625977 (blue, at the KB level) and 625517 (red, at the VT level).
-Note how the KB 625977 (blue) is a reasolable good representation of cars would actually drive, whereas the VT 625517 (red) more closely follows the center line / center barriers.
+Note how the KB 625977 (blue) is a reasonable good representation of cars would actually drive, whereas the VT 625517 (red) more closely follows the center line / center barriers.

 ![Road overview of KB and VT topology in St. Olavs gate, Oslo](./pics/roadlinks_StOlavsgt.png)